 I – at the front surface of the middle one third, 10x5x8mm

 At the edge of the upper and middle one third of the right lobe is indicated the round shaped, tissue structural node with decreased echogenicity size 3.5x3x3mm.
-With weak peripheral vascularization, It is recommended the supervision in dynamic.
+With weak peripheral vascularization.
+It is recommended the supervision in dynamic.

 In the middle one third of the same lobe is indicated the furred up area with size 2 mm.